reillypascal/personalsite-ssg/pages/posts/2025/05/may-2025-iwc.md

 [^1]: I have a [collection of tutorials](https://reillyspitzfaden.com/wiki/tutorials/webmention-tutorial/) on webmentions and microformats in my personal wiki, including simple ways to get started that require minimal coding.

 [^2]: I [made a basic comment section](/posts/2024/01/do-read-the-comments/) on my site back when I started.
-I've disabled it from time to time — I've mostly gotten spam from it — but I currently have it enabled in the spirit of what I'm discussing here.
+I've disabled it from time to time — I've mostly gotten spam — but I recently re-enabled it in the spirit of what I'm discussing here.

 <!-- although I currently have it commented out in the site code since I had only gotten spam for about a year.
 If people expressed an interest, I would certainly be open to putting it up again, though — I like the idea of people being able to interact regardless of if they have a site or not. -->